akshaygud1401/Anomaly-Detection/README.md

 docker build -t prediction-app:latest .
 ```

-To check if the image was created successfully, run `docker images` in you CLI and you should see `prediction-app` listed.
+To check if the image was created successfully, run `docker images` in your CLI and you should see `prediction-app` listed.

 ### Step 2: Send the Request